distorted-fields/JamfPro-ReportingToGoogle/README.md

 * Create your advanced search as desired, including the desired display fields.
 * Copy the search id to a safe location (found in the URL - “Searches.html?id=##”)

-### Set Up The macOS/Linux Client That Will Run The Script
+### Set Up The macOS or Linux Client That Will Run The Script
 1. Install python3 command line tools:
 	* `xcode-select --install`
 2. Install the additional python helpers by downloading the requirements.txt and running this command